astrohart/MFR/MFR.Settings.Configuration.Providers/README.md

 ##### Summary

-Default action to be utilized for loading the path to the projectFileRenamerConfiguration file from the system Registry.
+Default action to be utilized for loading the path to the configuration file from the system Registry.

 <a name='M-MFR-Settings-Configuration-Providers-ConfigurationProvider-#cctor'></a>